Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Testable implications.}

-Given these comparative statics, consider exploring the average responses across firms that are potentially constrained and those that are plausibly unconstrained, as we do in our empirical analysis.
-For potentially constrained firms, we expect to have smaller wage responses and positive employment responses.
-We thus expect to find larger estimates of labor supply elasticities and smaller estimates of rent-sharing elasticities among potentially constrained firms than among plausibly unconstrained firms.
+Given these comparative statics, consider studying the average responses across firms that are plausibly constrained and those that are plausibly unconstrained, as we do in our empirical analysis.
+First, consider the case of a wage floor constraint.
+For plausibly constrained firms, we expect to have small wage responses and positive employment responses.
+We thus expect to find larger estimates of labor supply elasticities and smaller estimates of rent-sharing elasticities than among plausibly unconstrained firms.
+Second, consider firms that face strong unions, captured by a high local union density.
+Firms with strong unions are more likely to be demand-constrained, which means that we also expect these firms to exhibit a higher ratio of employment to wage responses. \footnote{To see this, note that a larger $\kappa_j$ shifts the lower threshold $\lowerPhi_{j}$ to the right in Panel (d) of Appendix Figure \ref{fig:model_solutions_local_bargaining}, increasing the range of productivities $\Phi_j$ that are demand-constrained (see Appendix \ref{asec:derivations_local_bargaining}).}